angular/components/guides/v15-mdc-migration.md

 * slider
 * list

-See below for a [detailed list of changes](#Detailed List of Changes) to be aware of for these and other components.
+See below for a [comprehensive list of changes](#comprehensive-list-of-changes) for all components.

-The old implementation of each new component is now deprecated, but still available under a "legacy" package. e.g. The old `mat-button` implementation can be used by importing the legacy button module.
+The old implementation of each new component is now deprecated, but still available from a "legacy" import.
+For example, you can import the old `mat-button` implementation can be used by importing the legacy button module.

 ```ts
 import {MatLegacyButtonModule} from '@angular/material/legacy-button';